 Many Americans use medical treatments that are not part of mainstream medicine.
-When you are using these types of care, it may be called complementary, integrative, or alternative medicine.
-This is often referred to as CAM.
+Depending on how these treatments are used, it may be called complementary, integrative, or alternative medicine.

 The claims that non-mainstream practitioners make can sound promising.
-However, researchers do not know how safe many of these treatments are or how well they work.
-Studies are underway to determine the safety and usefulness of many of these practices.
+However, researchers often do not know how safe some of these treatments are or how well they work.
+Studies are underway to determine the safety and usefulness of many of these treatments.